- What Is A Wall Heater?

 In addition to being convenient and cost-effective, one of the major benefits of wall heaters is the space it saves.
 Since these units are attached directly to the wall, your floor space is not affected at a

-Central heating systems fuelled by gas are not only often inefficient, but they are also non-sustainable.
+Central heating systems fuelled by gas are not only often inefficient but are also non-sustainable.
 The resources needed to fuel them are not renewable, and they emit harmful pollution.
 Not only are the best electric heaters energy efficient, but designer electric radiator walls are also fully recyclable, allowing manufacturers to facilitate a continual lifecycle in all their products.
 There is no risk of carbon monoxide poisoning, and they do not directly produce carbon dioxide either, so as well as running quietly they run clean.